aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/delete/delete-excel-worksheets/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/DeleteWorksheets) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL. **A valid JWT token is required in the `Authorization` header.**
+You can use the cURL command-line tool to access Aspose.Cells web services easily.
+The following example shows how to make calls to the Cloud API with cURL. **A valid JWT token must be provided in the `Authorization` header.**

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}